 - With a corporation behind you, you can raise more awareness around your cause, especially during the year-end giving season.

-During year-end giving campaigns, direct mail can help supplement your other fundraising efforts.
+- During year-end campaigns, direct mail can help supplement your other fundraising efforts.

 - You can offer instructions to give both by mail and online to make the appeal more effective.

 - Direct mail adds an extra personalized touch to your outreach, which will be appreciated by many donors.

 Additional year-end giving resources

 - Giving Tuesday Ideas: Impactful Strategies.
 Giving Tuesday is a huge day for nonprofits.
 Learn how to make your nonprofit’s next Giving Tuesday a success.

 - How to Succeed on Social Media During Year-End Fundraising.
 Year-end fundraising is a hectic time!
 Check out how you can use social media to boost your year-end giving efforts.